 These may not seem like major changes, but they can have a big impact on those who are applying for SSDI or SSI benefits.

 Are you applying for SSDI or SSI benefits?
 Don’t go through this process alone—contact Armstrong & Vaught, P.L.C. at once.
 Our experienced attorneys will assist with every step of the application process to ensure you are awarded the benefits you deserve as quickly as possible.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.